norbjd/scaleway-serverless-module/scaleway-serverless-module-validator/README.md

 ## Examples

-In these examples, we assume `/path/to/folder` is the folder where YAML config file (+ optional env file) are located.
+In these examples, we assume `/path/to/folder` is the folder where YAML config file, and the optional env file, are located.

 ### Validate against last module's JSON schema version (with or without env file)